kujen5/Solidity-Simple-Storage/README.md

 # Solidity Simple Storage

-``Solidity Simple Storage`` is a project that aims to familiarize you with Solidity and Smart Contract concepts.
+`Solidity Simple Storage` is a project that aims to familiarize you with Solidity and Smart Contract concepts.
 It consists of basic features allowing the user to store a number and retrieve it, to be able to add a user through its' username and secret number and retrieve that struct.
 Moreover, it aims at showcasing how we can create a Deployer script for our smart contract to automatically deploy it on-chain with the help of a HelperConfig for automatic configuration setup.
 ## Getting Started

 ### Requirements

 - [foundry](https://getfoundry.sh/)
-    - You will know your installation is successful if you can run ``forge --version``.
+    - You will know your installation is successful if you can run `forge --version`

 ### Setup